xulabs/projects/README.md

-# Xulab at Carnegie Mellon Univeristy Computational Department
+## Xulab at Carnegie Mellon Univeristy Computational Biology Department
 Code and data for projects developped at Xu Lab

 The research related to the code and data can be found at http://cs.cmu.edu/~mxu1